I keep coming back to Manila

 - Paco: now a middle-class residential-industrial area, it was formerly called "Dilao"* in reference to the Japanese Christian minority who fled Japan and settled at the area as refugees following the ban on Christianity imposed during the Tokugawa Shogunate.
 A statue of their leader, Ukon "Justo" Takayama, stands at the plaza in front of the old train station today.

-- Pandacan: the home of Spanish-era playwright Francisco Balagtas, this largely residential area also where the city's main petroleum fuel depot is located.
+- Pandacan: the home of Spanish-era playwright Francisco Balagtas, this largely residential area also where the city's main petroleum fuel depot was once located.

 - Santa Ana, the easternmost district of Manila (with the banks of the Pasig river marking the city boundary) originally called "Namayan" prior to Spanish colonization, the old settlement became site of the first Catholic church outside Intramuros.